 I’d also suggest you get busy!
 Get out and explore London – it’s an INCREDIBLE place, so see and do ALL the touristy things you want to do.
 Make the most of each beautiful moment, don’t waste a single day.
 It goes so fast.

 9. Travel as often as possible

 You’ve probably moved to London to see the world, so don’t hold back!
 Start planning immediately and keep your eyes peeled for all the amazing last-minute deals that come up – these could see you running away to Sweden for a weekend or booking a last-minute trip to Turkey!
-The TNT travel show is a great way to score discounts on travel deals, but you can sign up to different websites like travelzoo.com as well.
+The TNT travel show is a great way to score discounts on travel deals, but you can visit different websites like travelzoo.com and tripplo.com as well.